Elegance at Every Setting: My Six Favorite Flatware Designs

 Designed in 1998 for Iittala

-Why I Love It: This is flatware with presence.
-Designed by renowned Italian architect and industrial designer Antonio Citterio, the Citterio 98 collection balances bold, modern lines with exceptional ergonomics.
-The matte-brushed stainless steel finish feels contemporary, while the generous proportions make every piece satisfying to hold.
+Why I Love It: This flatware has a remarkable presence.
+Created by renowned Italian architect and industrial designer Antonio Citterio, the Citterio 98 collection perfectly balances bold, modern lines with outstanding ergonomics.
+The matte-brushed stainless steel finish feels contemporary.
+Moreover, the generous proportions make each piece satisfying to hold.

-Ideal For: Modern table settings, everyday use with style, or as a sculptural counterpoint to more traditional dinnerware.
+Ideal For: This flatware is perfect for modern table settings, everyday use with style, or as a sculptural counterpoint to more traditional dinnerware.

 2. Arne Jacobsen Flatware (1957)